thinkingparticle/deep_rl_pong_keras/README.md

-just clone and open the reinforcement_learning_pong_keras_policy_gradients.ipynb file [or click here to view on github](/reinforcement_learning_pong_keras_policy_gradients.ipynb)
+just clone and open the reinforcement_learning_pong_keras_policy_gradients.ipynb file for step by step tutorial [or click here to view on github](/reinforcement_learning_pong_keras_policy_gradients.ipynb)

-i trained a simple 200 hidden neuron network and a convolutional model.
+we train a simple 200 hidden neuron network and a convolutional model.

 sample gif playing of simple network: